 Es Tragón, Cala Gracioneta

-The wait is finally over: Ibiza gained it´s first Michelin Star restaurant in 2020.
-As they themselves report on their website, Es Tragón is committed to fine dining “with influence from street foods”, where creativity and respect for the raw materials of the young chef Álvaro Sanz Clavijo (Madrid 1983) prevail.
+The wait is finally over: Ibiza gained its first Michelin Star restaurant in 2020.
+As they themselves report on their website, Es Tragón is committed to fine dining ¨with influence from street foods¨, where creativity and respect for the raw materials of the young chef Alvaro Clavijo (Madrid 1983) prevail.
 The setting is pleasant if not overly impressive.
-There are 3 ‘menús de degustacion’ to choose from.
-As ever you get hits and misses on these menus but overall the experience of the food journey you are taken on is excellent and it is a trip not to be missed if you get the chance.
+There are 3 ¨menús de degustación¨ to choose from.
+As always you get hits and misses on these menus but overall the experience of the food journey you are taken on is excellent and we recommend you don’t miss out.

 - +34 971 34 64 54